ChrisCompton/ChrisCompton/README.md

 ### Hi there 👋

-I have had a wonderful career spanning nearly three decades of innovation in public safety, federal service and dedication to helping others.
+I have had a wonderful career of innovation in public safety, federal service and dedication to helping others.
 I spend most of my time in informatics, software development and information technology.
 I have a unique blend of private and public sector service, across a wide spectrum of web and mobile technologies, including a healthy dose of legal, policy and project management experience.
 I fought fires, ate smoke and gave care when seconds counted for 10 of my younger years as an Emergency Medical Technician and volunteer firefighter.

 ## Languages of Interest